sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/ios.md

 </style>

-Modern iOS development primarily uses Swift, Spruce on the other hand, is a TypeScript-based framework.
+Modern iOS development primarily uses Swift.
+Spruce on the other hand, is a TypeScript-based framework.
 The following guide will help you draw parallels between familiar iOS concepts and Spruce’s architecture, and provide a clear understanding of how your existing skills can be adapted and applied in Spruce.

 ## Key Differences between iOS and Spruce Development